UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m3-reflection.md

 - Potential improvements: Link callback functions for index and individual charts so they are displayed at the same time.
 3. The summary card layouts can overflow if names are particularly long.
 - Potential improvements: Investigate bootstrapped or altair-based alternative implementations of summary cards.
-4. The dataset includes commodities with substantial gaps in their temporal data, affecting the consistency of our analysis.
-- Potential improvements: Exclude those commodities with significant missing data, focusing on those with more complete data.